 Some pictures from the Yantai harbor and ferry

 I realized soon after entering the ferry that this was no luxury cruise.
 Unfortunately, we don’t have many pictures from inside, but I can ensure this is just a ferry taking you from point A to point B.

 Cabins are basic, with four beds and no possibility for locking the doors, for safety, as I understood.
-One restaurant with basic noodles and the supermarket had drinks, chips, and +toilet paper.
+One restaurant had basic noodles, and the supermarket had drinks, chips, and toilet paper.
 Someone is doing good business with toilet paper, as it was not included in the cabins 😉

 In the morning rush, the other drivers get to the car and drive out.
-I heard a big bang from the trailer while exiting the ferry, quick check the harbor, and noticed one of the support legs had been taking a hit.
-The damage was even more, and you can read what needed to be done in Inner Mongolia
+I heard a big bang from the trailer while exiting the ferry, quickly checked the harbor, and noticed one of the support legs had been taking a hit.
+The damage was even worse, and you can read what needed to be done in Inner Mongolia